Create dynamic documents

 Add a regular function

-1. Click the Add Function button.
+1. In the toolbar of the relevant section, click the Add Function button.

 2. In the dialog box that opens, click Create New.